alaffin12/stackedit/Caught by Stradh.md

 #### T8.
 Stone Bridge
 > The low walls that enclose the stone bridge have fallen away in a couple places, but the bridge itself appears intact.

+Introduce the players to whatever you put here as they cross the bridge

 #### T9.
 Eastern Arch
-> One of the statues atop this arch has crumbled, l
+> One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.

 ### Amber Temple